Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 Ten times a day , with the same pair of shoes.

-And you will see that suddenly, your sustainability standards will have to be revised upwards.
+And you will see that suddenly your sustainability standards will have to be revised upwards.

-Now, if I only told you about this first pair of Dunks, they wouldn't deserve their title of "Dunk of the Funk" .
+Now, if I only told you about this first pair of Dunks, they wouldn't deserve their title of "Dunk of Funk" .

 The other pair that deserves this name is this one: